puzzle/ng-time-chart/README.md

 - _class_: The optional css-class of the item.
 _ _onClick_: The optional action to take if the bar is clicked in the chart.

+##Known Issues

+- `Warning: Type LayoutStrategy is not assignable to type LayoutStrategy` This is a warning displayed by IntelliJ.
+We have no idea why this is happening.
+It does not seem to cause any actual problems in code however.